rjadeee7/Practice_Project/README.md

 ### Practice Projects
-The topics chosen are interesting and practical concepts that help me learn and apply my skills. \
-This folder contains documents of some data science projects that utilize:
+Documentation of some data science projects and practices that utilize:
 1. Data exploratory
 2. Visualization
 3. Machine learning models